ivansglazunov/hasyx/CONTRIBUTING.md

 - `hasyx:events` - Event triggers and webhook handling
 - `hasyx:events-cli` - Event CLI command operations

-Use `DEBUG="hasyx*"` to see all debug information, or specific namespaces for focused debugging.

 ### Database Debug Logging

 For server-side debugging and production monitoring, Hasyx provides database debug logging: